 Feel free to stay an extra day in Kiev and see a totally lovely East European capital city.
 Ukraine is a visa free country for the EU and extremely good value.
-Most fly out Saturday and back on Tuesday, but feel free to stretch things either way.
+Most on the standard tour fly out Saturday and back on Tuesday, but feel free to stretch things either way.

 Is it safe?
 In a word: Yes.
 Radiation levels are actually below those on the flight to Kiev and your guide will have his own Geiger counter, but do bring your own and the roadbook will explain the best ones and the price ranges.
-It is possible to see hotter areas if you wish but again, doses are within safe limits. the trip is not open to those under 18.
+It is possible to see hotter areas if you wish but again, doses are within safe limits.
+The trip is not open to those under 18.
 We also require all travellers to wear long sleeve shirts and long trousers while in the zone.